JEdward7777/ScriptureReflection/README.md

     - Outputs a new translation version.
   - **YAML Config**: `do_reflection.yaml`.

-- **Inefficiencies**: Early approaches required manual updates to configurations and resulted in numerous redundant files.
+- **Inefficiencies**: This approaches requires manual updates to configurations and resulted in numerous redundant files.
 To address this, iterative loop-based tools were created.

 ### **6. Iterative Looping**
 - **`grade_reflect_loop.py`**: